 The insects we currently use are buffalo worms and crickets.
 Buffalo worms have a nice nutty flavour very similar to peanuts, while crickets have deeper notes of umami.
 Both are ideal for baking, adding in smoothies or porridges.

 The insects we use the most, buffalo worms, come from farms in the Netherlands.
 The buffalo's are reared vertically in a kind of shelf system, taking up very little space.
 Crickets are from similar farms.
 Currently we get our crickets from a farm in Canada.

-There have conducted a range of studies to asses the animal welfare of insects.
+There have been a range of studies conducted to asses the animal welfare of insects.
 There is no evidence to suggest that insects can be stressed or feel pain.
 The insects that we use are produced is in small dark "shelves" in a farm, which is very similar to their natural habitat.
 When they are killed they are first frozen into hibernation before they die - meaning they feel no pain in the process.

 We think it is great if an individual chooses to be vegan/vegetarian.
 However, if you want to have a sustainable diet it is more complicated than saying it has to be 100% vegan or vegetarian.
 Having a sustainable diet means that your are providing your body with all the necessary nutrients for as few resources as possible.
 Depending on where you get your mango/avocado/soy beans from, it is not necessarily more sustainable than eating bugs, since bugs are very rich in protein, vitamin B12, iron and a range of other minerals and vitamins.